 During the Rumble, when all the Greasers are lined up, Ponyboy is on Darry's right (at 01:13:35 in 91 m.), but when Darry turns to Ponyboy to tell him to stay close, Ponyboy is on Darry's left (at around 1h 14 mins).

 In the scene where Ponyboy is reading the letter from Sodapop, Dally is seen in the background with his right thumb hooked in his pants pocket (43:31 to 43:38 in 91 m.).
 The shot switches to a close-up of Dally lighting his cigarette with just his left hand while his right hand is about chest high (43:39 to 43:42).
 Then the camera comes back to Ponyboy with Dally in the background with his right thumb hooked in his pants pocket (43:43 to 43:45).

 At, the very end, when Dally robs the bank, he pulls out his gun at the store clerk and he points it on the clerk's right cheek (at 01:23:27 in 91 m.).
 The next shot of the clerk, shows the gun on the left side of the clerk's cheek (at around 1h 23 mins).

-When Johnny and Ponyboy are at the park, and the Socs first get there, Johnny reaches for his blade, in that shot Johnny's jeans have a hole on the pocket (at 24:50 in 91 m.).
-In the next shot that he takes out his blade the hole is gone (at around 51 mins).
+When Johnny and Ponyboy are at the park, and the Socs first get there, Johnny reaches for his blade.
+In that shot Johnny's jeans have a hole on the pocket (at 24:50 in 91 m.).
+In the next shot, when he takes out his blade, the hole is gone (at around 51 mins).